vividvilla/consul-cfg/README.md

 ```

 ### Install binary
-You can download latest binary from [release page](/releases) based on your OS.
+You can download latest binary from [releases](https://github.com/vividvilla/consul-cfg/releases/latest) based on your OS.

 ## Caveat
 Array of maps are not supported by consul KV so it will be encoded as JSON string.